Harium/malt-java/README.md

 - Don't forget to logout!

 #### ARM Processors
-To use it in Rasberry Pi or BeagleBoard, follow the link: [http://angryelectron.com/rxtx-on-raspbian](http://angryelectron.com/rxtx-on-raspbian)
+To use with Rasberry Pi or BeagleBoard, follow the link: [http://angryelectron.com/rxtx-on-raspbian](http://angryelectron.com/rxtx-on-raspbian)

 #### References